seanbpayne/PFSWedNotes/rules.md

 Escape, Grab a Ledge
 Inpersonate
 ## Skill actions
+Acrobatics
+* **Balance:** Move across an area with a Balance DC.
+Critical Success: move up to your speed.
+Success: move up to your speed, treating it as difficult terrain.
+Failure: you must remain stationary or you fall, if you fall your turn ends.
+Critical Failure: you fall and your turn ends.
+* **Tumble Through:** Acrobatics vs Reflex DC.
+Success: You treat the enemy squares as difficult terrain.
+Failure: your movement ends.

 Athletics
-* **Disarm:** Athletics vs Reflex, +2 to further disarm and -2 penalty to attack with that weapon on success, target drops the item on critical success, you are off guard until start of your next turn on critical failure
+* **Disarm (trained only):** Athletics vs Reflex, +2 to further disarm and -2 penalty to attack with that weapon on success, target drops the item on critical success, you are off guard until start of your next turn on critical failure
 * **Grapple:** Athletics vs Fortitude
-* **Repoisition:** Athletics vs Fortitude, must stay within reach, move 5 ft on success, 10 ft on critical success, crit failure target can move you 5 ft.
+* **Reposition:** Athletics vs Fortitude, must stay within reach, move 5 ft on success, 10 ft on critical success, crit failure target can move you 5 ft.
 * **Shove:** Athletics vs Fortitude, push 5 ft on success, 10 ft on critical success, you fall prone on critical failure, can follow but must move same distance and direction
 * **Trip:** Athletics vs Reflex, falls prone on success, falls prone and takes 1d6 bludgeoning on critical success, you fall prone on critical failure